The-Doraemonians/Brocc_Li/report/main.typ

 2.1 Agent Architecture

 At the core of Brocc Li is a tool-using LLM agent.
 Instead of a single, monolithic model, our system employs a central agent that orchestrates a collection of specialized "tools."
 Each tool is a distinct function designed to perform a specific task.
-This modular architecture, shown in Figure 2, provides flexibility and allows for easier debugging and expansion.
+This modular architecture, shown in @image2, provides flexibility and allows for easier debugging and expansion.

 The agent was built using a state-graph framework, with the Gemini-2.5-flash model from Google serving as the core reasoning engine.
 The agent's main role is to interpret the user's request, decide which tool (or sequence of tools) is needed to fulfill it, and execute them accordingly.

-#image("image2.png")
+#figure(
+  image("image2.png", width: 100%),
-Figure 2: The agent architecture of Brocc Li.
+  caption: [The agent architecture of Brocc Li.],
+) <image2>

 A central agent utilizes a suite of specialized tools to handle different aspects of the diet planning process.